Heteroscedasticity of Denoising Score Matching with Generalised Smooth Noise: Analysis of second order estimators

 Given that the error of the current estimator $s(\bar{x}; \theta)$ from iteration $t$ is $\delta = s(\bar{x}; \theta) - s(\bar{x})$,

 The expectation is

 The variance is

-\begin{remark} From the perspective of bias, given that the first-order score function $s_1(x_t)$ is uncorrelated with error, our estimator $T_1$ is unbiased. $T_2$ is biased positively up to the quadratic form of the error. $T_3$ is biased negatively up to the quadratic form of the error.
+\begin{remark} From the perspective of bias, given that the first-order score function $s_1(x_t)$ is uncorrelated with error, our estimator $T_1$ is unbiased when the first-order score error vanishes. $T_2$ is biased positively up to the quadratic form of the error. $T_3$ is biased negatively up to the quadratic form of the error.

 From the perspective of variances, given that the first-order score function $s_1(x_t)$ is uncorrelated with error, $T_2$ is the estimator with minimal variance. \end{remark}